Market Segmentation Trees: Introduction

 \section{Introduction}

-Recent growth of online commerce and media consumption have resulted in an expansion of opportunities for firms to engage in personalized decision-making.
-Online retailers such as Amazon offer product recommendations on their homepage, which are personalized using the visiting user's purchase history and demographic information.
-Streaming services such as Hulu, YouTube, and Spotify personalize ads based on the media content being consumed and other aspects of the user's activity history.
-Online search engines such as Google personalize the ranking of search results based on user's activity history.
-In online advertising exchanges, bids for online ad spots can be customized on the basis of various features encoding the ad spot and the site visitor.
+Recent growth of e-commerce and media consumption have resulted in an expansion of opportunities for firms to engage in personalized decision-making.
+Online retailers often offer product recommendations on their homepage, which are personalized using the visiting user's purchase history and demographic information.
+Streaming services such as YouTube and Spotify personalize ads based on the media content being consumed and other aspects of the user's activity history.
+Online search engines such as Google personalize the ranking of search results based on user history and location.

 Personalized decision-making often lies at the intersection of two fundamental technical challenges: \textit{market segmentation} (clustering users into segments based on user characteristics) and \textit{response modeling} (the probabilistic modeling of a user's response to a personalized decision).
-For example, if an online platform wishes to personalize the ads displayed to its users in order to maximize the click-through rate, it could (1) segment users into interpretable and homogeneous segments, and (2) model the click behavior of users in each segment.
-One common approach is to perform the tasks of market segmentation and response modeling separately, using a clustering algorithm (e.g., $K$-means) for market segmentation and then fitting a response model (e.g., logistic regression) within each cluster \citep{yang2016buyer}.
-However, such a market segmentation is driven only by user feature dissimilarity rather than differences in user response behavior.
+For example, if an online platform wishes to personalize the ads displayed to its users in order to maximize the click-through rate, it could (1) partition users into disjoint segments, and (2) model the click behavior of users in each segment.
+The standard approach is to perform the tasks of market segmentation and response modeling separately, using a clustering algorithm (e.g., $K$-means) for market segmentation and then fitting a response model (e.g., logistic regression) within each cluster \citep{yang2016buyer}.
+However, such a market segmentation is driven only by user feature dissimilarity rather than differences in user response behavior, which can be particularly problematic in cases where the key user features distinguishing market segments are not key drivers of response behavior.